plabayo/rama/docs/book/src/proxies/operate/transparent.md

 * **Official Documentation:** [Microsoft: Windows Filtering Platform](https://learn.microsoft.com/en-us/windows/win32/fwp/windows-filtering-platform-start-page)
 * **Useful Tooling:** The **`AppId`** and **`UserId`** metadata provided at the ALE layer are essential for filtering "Work" traffic vs. "Personal" traffic.

+Learn more about operating transparent proxies for Windows in this dedicated chapter: [./transparent/windows.md](./transparent/windows.md).

 ## 4. Complementary Modules & Filtering

 Operating a transparent proxy at scale usually requires more than just "grabbing" the traffic.
 You often need these auxiliary modules to make the system functional: